calaldees/teachingWorkshops/teacherEducation/_introMeet.md

 It will give you the opportunity to ask any questions that you might have at this stage.

 If you intend to attend the session, could you reply to this email or accept the calendar invitation.

+If you want to contact for a one-to-one video catchup at any point before the course, you can setup an MSTeams meeting using the booking system link in my footer.

 I'm looking forward to meeting you all soon.